denten-books/plain-text/1-chapter.md

 cohesive model of communication, semiotics, or the mind.
 They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently passed into the foundations of computer science.
-Wittgentein's experimental thought machines prefigure the modern computer.
+Wittgenstein's experimental thought machines prefigure the modern computer.
-Wittgestein conjuers these fanatastical broken machines ultimately to address the problem of symbolic interpretation.
+Wittgenstein conquers these fantastical broken machines ultimately to address the problem of symbolic interpretation.

 ### *Philosophical Grammar*

-In *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*,

-"'To understand language'---to take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
+*Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another into the pre-history of the literary device.
+It begins a gain with a problem of "understanding" and "not understanding."
+"To understand language," Wittgenstein writes, "is take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
+From the very first passages, Wittgenstein envisions understanding as a type of trans-mediation.
+In comparing the understanding of propositions to music, he writes, "I can only translate the musical picture into a picture in another medium" [@wittgenstein_philosophical_1974, 5].
+Consequently the pianola, a type of a player piano, emerges as one of the images central to Wittgenstein's thought of the period.

+"Aren't our sentences part of a mechanism?
+A in a pianola?"
+Wittgenstein asks in the early passages.
+"But suppose it is in bad condition?
+So it is not the effect but the purpose of the signs (the holes in the pianola roll).
+Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
+Wittgenstein elaborates a few pages later:

+> The sentences that we utter have a particular purpose, they are to produce certain effects.
+They are parts of a mechanism, perhaps a psychological mechanism, and the words of the sentences are also parts of the mechanism (levers, cogwheels, and so on).
+The example that seems to illustrate what we're thinking of here is an automatic music player, a pianola.
+It contains a roll, rollers, etc., on which the piece of music is written is some kind of notation (the position of holes, pegs, and so on).
+It's as if the written sign gave orders which are carried out by keys and hammers [@wittgenstein_philosophical_1974, 69].

 "In our study of symbolism, there is no foreground and background; it isn't a matter of a tangible sign, with an accomponying intangible power of